melkerraad/ScheffleraMonitor/README.md

 which is safe for the GP21 pin.

 For the LED's, I calculated the maximum current using the same formula.
 However, to ensure correct calculations, it is important to include the forward voltage of the LEDs in the calculations (approximately 2 V for my LEDs).
+The forward voltage of LEDs was considered to ensure the correct current through the 330Ω resistors, preventing damage to the GPIO pins or LEDs.
 Hence, the formula I used was

 $I = \frac{V_{in} - V_f}{R} = \frac{3.3 - 2}{330} =  3.94 mA$

-//How is all the electronics connected?
-Describe all the wiring, good if you can show a circuit diagram.
-Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
-Is this only for a development setup or could it be used in production?

-//Circuit diagram (can be hand drawn)
-//*Electrical calculations
+My current electrical setup is not suited for production and should be considered a development setup due to multiple reaons:
+- All components are currently exposed to the elements and for production, they should be enclosed to protect against dust and water.
+- The current setup requires USB power.
+A production-ready setup would likely include a battery-powered 5V supply.
+- The current setup does not include soldering and the wiring is therefore not reliable.
+For production, you should consider soldering the components to e.g. a PCB or perfboard.

 # Platform